Aviation Operations with Commercial Pilot Training BSc (Hons)

 The aims of the course are to:

-- Provide all students with a thorough understanding of the principles and practice of aircraft operation and of aviation operations in general so that they are fully prepared for the EASA ATPL theory examinations and a career as a commercial pilot.
+- Provide you with a thorough understanding of the principles and practice of aircraft operation and of aviation operations in general so you are fully prepared for the EASA ATPL theory examinations and a career as a commercial pilot.

-- Equip students with the knowledge and practical skills necessary for them to gain graduate employment in the air transport industry.
+- Equip you with the knowledge and practical skills necessary for graduate employment in the air transport industry.

-- Provide students with the opportunity to develop their written and oral communications skills.
+- Provide you with the opportunity to develop your written and oral communications skills.

-- Prepare students to undertake research, further study and continue with lifelong learning by developing their intellectual, problem solving and key (transferable) skills.
+- Prepare you to undertake research, further study and continue with lifelong learning by developing intellectual, problem-solving and key (transferable) skills.

-Satisfactory completion of the BSc (Hons) Aviation Operations with Commercial Pilot Training gives students the possibility of postgraduate study on a suitable Air Transport Management MSc course.
+Satisfactory completion of the BSc (Hons) Aviation Operations with Commercial Pilot Training will give you the possibility of postgraduate study on a suitable Air Transport Management MSc course.

 Before starting Year 2, you will have the option to change course to Aviation Operations BSc (Hons).